-OPRHP initiated the SEQR process for review of the proposed action to develop and adopt the Hudson Highlands Fjord Trail Master Plan/GEIS.
-OPRHP commenced a coordinated review and requested Lead Agency status by circulating Part 1 of the Full Environmental Assessment Form to interested and involved agencies.
-OPRHP declared itself Lead Agency and issued a Positive Declaration on October 7, 2015, requiring the preparation of an EIS for the proposed action.
+OPRHP initiated the SEQR process for review of the Proposed Action to develop and adopt the Hudson Highlands Fjord Trail Final Master Plan.
+OPRHP commenced a coordinated review and requested Lead Agency status by circulating Part 1 of the Full Environmental Assessment Form to interested and involved agencies on August 18,

-As noted in the Positive Declaration (will be included in the Appendices), reasons supporting this determination included:
+2015.
+OPRHP declared itself Lead Agency and issued a Positive Declaration on October 7, 2015, requiring the preparation of an EIS for the Proposed Action.

-- The trail corridor is adjacent to the Hudson River and wetland complexes and crosses the Fishkill Creek. - The corridor contains significant natural and scenic resources.
+As noted in the Positive Declaration (will be included in the Appendix), reasons supporting this determination included:

-- There are seven significant ecological communities noted in the trail corridor or on adjacent lands as identified by the New York Natural Heritage Program.
-There are also several endangered, threatened or special concern species. - The project area is located in the Hudson River National Heritage Area and a Scenic Area of Statewide Significance. - There are many sites in the vicinity of the project area listed on the National Register for Historic Places, and there are documented archaeological resources. - Multiple remediation sites have been identified in the corridor as well.
+- The Trail corridor is adjacent to the Hudson River and wetland complexes and crosses the Fishkill Creek. - The Trail corridor contains significant natural and scenic resources. - There are seven significant ecological communities noted in the Trail corridor or on adjacent lands as identified by the New York Natural Heritage Program.
+There are also several endangered, threatened or special concern species. - The Project Area is located in the Hudson River National Heritage Area and a Scenic Area of Statewide Significance. - There are many sites in the vicinity of the Project Area listed on the National Register for Historic Places, and there are documented archaeological resources. - Multiple remediation sites have been identified in the corridor.

-Additionally, the project area is located adjacent to and within two Significant Coastal Fish and Wildlife Habitats and within an area designated as a Hudson River Estuary Area of Biological Concern.
+Additionally, the Project Area is located adjacent to and within two Significant Coastal Fish and Wildlife Habitats and within an area designated as a Hudson River Estuary Area of Biological Concern.

-A GEIS was determined to be appropriate for the project due to the conceptual nature of some trail sections, the need for broadly analyzing the cumulative impacts of a series of actions (phased development of trail sections), and the regional extent of the project area.
+A Generic Environmental Impact Statement (GEIS) was determined to be appropriate for the Project due to the conceptual nature of some Trail sections, the need for broadly analyzing the cumulative impacts of a series of actions (phased development of Trail sections), and the regional extent of the Project Area.
 The DGEIS will describe and analyze reasonable alternatives for each component of the proposed improvements; discuss potential significant adverse impacts associated with the action; and identify and consider mitigation measures to reduce or eliminate potential adverse impacts.
-Some sections will be analyzed in detail while others more generally.
-The DGEIS will identify thresholds and conditions that would trigger the need for a supplemental determination of significance or site-specific EIS.
-After its publication, the DGEIS will be made available for public and involved/interested agency review and comment for a minimum 30-day period.
+The Riverfront Trail segment will be analyzed in detail while others more generally.
+The DGEIS will identify thresholds and conditions that would trigger the need for a supplemental environmental review, including site-specific analyses.
+After its publication, the Draft Master Plan/DGEIS will be made available for public and involved/interested agency review and comment for a minimum 30-day period.
 Comments may be provided to the Lead Agency in writing during the DGEIS comment period, and a public hearing will also be held to receive comments on the DGEIS.
-A Final GEIS will then be produced considering and incorporating substantive comments received.
+A Final Master Plan/FGEIS will then be produced considering and incorporating substantive comments received.